Myrtle Beach Air Force Base: Air Force

 On 1 November 1970, the 355 TFS was reactivated and was reassigned to the 354 TFW, being the first Myrtle Beach squadron to be equipped with A-7D's.
 An agreement to use the base jointly for civilian and military operation began 19 July 1975, with Horry County Jetport moving from Crescent Beach and using the northeast part of the base.
 The city of Myrtle Beach annexed the base 20 April 1977.
 A phaseout of the A-7D at Myrtle Beach AFB started in the summer of 1974, with the A-7D's being transferred to Air National Guard units.
 These transfers continued until 1978, when the last A-7D was sent to the South Carolina ANG.

+The A-10 Thunderbolt II "Warthog" attack jets were stationed at Myrtle Beach Air Force Base in South Carolina from 1977 until the base closed in 1993.